Solo Swim Ratification and Certification

 Clear and verifiable evidence for historical record

-To ensure all documentation requirements are met, swimmers and observers are strongly encouraged to complete and submit the official MSA Swim Ratification Kit as part of their ratification submission.
+To ensure all documentation requirements are met, swimmers and observers are strongly encouraged to complete and submit the official MSA Swim Ratification and Certification Kit as part of their ratification or certification submission.

 The kit includes: